Shandon, Argyll and Bute

 Shandon is a village on the open sea loch of the Gare Loch in Argyll and Bute, Scotland.
 Shandon overlooks the Rosneath Peninsula to the west and is bordered by Glen Fruin (Gleann Freòin) to the east, which is the site of the Battle of Glen Fruin, one of the last clan battles in Scotland, fought on 7 February 1603, in which an estimated 300 warriors on foot from the MacGregor Clan claimed victory over an estimated 600–800 men from the Colquhoun Clan on horse-back.
+The village of takes its name from the Gaelic name ‘sean dun’, meaning old stronghold, a mediaeval fortification on the hill slope above Balernock.